optimus1010t/networks_lab_2024/A3/docs/to_do.md

 to-do:
+    sending QUIT to server then OK from consumer then QUIT

     look at multiline output from the server case-insensitive
     add conditions to check if there is < and > such that not get stuck in a forever loop